Kevy9099/AirlineReservationSystem/README.md

 # AirlineReservationSystem
 CEN 4072 - CRN 10421 - Software Testing

 Project description: Airline Reservation System is an application that will allow users and emplyees to book flights, create accounts, and conduct many other features that would be found in an airline reservation system.
+The goal for this project was to conduct multiple software testing techniques that we had learned in class.

 ## Software Requirements
 * The system shall allow users to log in by providing a UserID and password at the login screen